RupendraGoku/ResumeTemplate_Anime_Based/README.md

 ## 🌸 My Design Inspiration (Excalidraw + Anime)

 I first planned the structure and vibe using [Excalidraw](https://excalidraw.com/) and got the anime feel from aesthetic-focused anime channels.
-The whole mood pushed me to build something that feels like a digital shrine to my love for creativity + coding.
+The whole mood pushed me to build something that feels like a digital shrine to my love for creativity + coding + anime.

 <img width="1197" height="900" alt="image" src="https://github.com/user-attachments/assets/acc9b415-2101-47d0-9f57-096a5b1a1ee2" />